 Again, he looked at temperature regulation, blood pressure, blood sugar, all of these are principles of complexity.
 But let's take the heart because that was one of the things that was crazy.
-We're going to look at something called the inter beat interval.
-So that's the RR, that's the interbeat interval between each of the heartbeats.
-And what happens is if you take a population and you measure that interbeat interval and you plot it, you usually get 72 beats a minute.
-The heart resting mostly 72 beats a minute.
+We're going to look at something called the interbeat interval.
+So that's the RR, that's the interbeat interval, the interval between each of the heartbeats.
+And what happens is if you take a population and you measure their interbeat interval and you plot it, you usually get 72 beats a minute.
+The heart resting mostly at 72 beats a minute.
 It can be more, can be less, but that's around about average.
 But when you plot that interbeat interval, which is the absolute bit between each of the beats, it is pure complexity.
 It literally is a complex algorithm.
 Why is that?
-Because the heart has to adapt to thoughts of stress to coffee, to stimuli, to breathing.

-To all the different things that are going on the, heart has to adapt and in order to adapt it has to display complexity.
-Now a heart that isn't adapting, if you think of a sinus rhythm, which is extremely ordered, that's someone going into cardiac arrest, arrhythmia, going into a pure rhythm.
-So actually the more structured and ordered a heartbeat is the closer to death someone is.
-When you plot the interbeat interval then you see there's chaos, the chaotic pattern within it, which as we said is mathematically predictable.
-You know that that heart is healthy.
+Because the heart has to adapt to thoughts of stress, to coffee, to stimuli, to breathing, to all the different things that are going on.
+The heart has to adapt and in order to adapt, it has to display complexity.
+Now a heart that isn't adapting, if you think of a sinus rhythm, which is extremely ordered, that's someone going into cardiac arrest, arhythmia, going into a pure rhythm.
+So actually, the more structured and ordered a heartbeat is the closer to death someone is.
+When you plot the interbeat interval then you see there's chaos, the chaotic pattern within it, which as we said is mathematically predictable, you know that that heart is healthy.
 I just want you to think about that for one second because it's really heavy.
-So in order to adapt the heart has to display complex rhythms.
+So, in order to adapt the heart has to display complex rhythms.
 The more highly ordered something is, the less adaptable the heart is to it.
 The more ordered it is, the unhealthy heart is unable to adapt to these constant stimuli that are put upon it.

-Coffee and stress and thinking about, you know, doing your bank and Perona and all these things that are affecting the heartbeat.
-So actually we've internalized complexity within our system, within our organ systems in order for us to adapt.
-And that's the point.
-Adaptability and flexibility of the system is inherent within complex systems and that's what these strange and periodic attractors allow us to do.
-So chaos and adaptability is within the system an adaptable system is a healthy system and a non adaptable system.
-It is a dead system?
+Coffee and stress and thinking about doing your bank and Corona and all these things that are affecting the heartbeat.
+So actually, we've internalised complexity within our system, within our organ systems in order for us to adapt.
+And that's what these strange and periodic attractors allow us to do.
+So, chaos and adaptability is within the system, an adaptable system is a healthy system and a non-adaptable system is a dead system.